LoggingNewMemory/EnCorinVest/README.md

 - Give EnCorinVest apk root access
 - Done

+Dev notes:
+- If EnCorinVest app install failed, you have to install it by yourself (APK is provided in GitHub)
+- Read the feature list, see what you can combine
+- HamadaAI can't be started?
+Manually select a mode first (balanced for example) then enable HamadaAI

 Support me? <br />
 [HERE (Indonesia / Philippines)](https://saweria.co/kanagawayamada) <br />
 [HERE (QRIS)](https://t.me/KLAGen2/86) <br />